Author: Vanessa Ngan, Staff Writer, 2003.

 Alefacept belongs to the class of biological response modifiers called T-cell blockers.
-It is currently approved in the US for the treatment of moderate to severe psoriasis (2003).
-Clinical trials have shown significant improvement in psoriasis after a single 12-week course of treatment, with some patients not requiring treatment again for several months.
+The product Amevive® was approved in the US for the treatment of moderate to severe psoriasis in 2003.
+Clinical trials showed significant improvement in psoriasis after a single 12-week course of treatment, with some patients not requiring treatment again for several months.
 This supports the use of alefacept as an intermittent therapy for chronic and recurrent psoriasis.
+In 2011, the manufacturers made a decision to cease promotion, manufacturing, distribution and sales of Amevive.

 Alefacept is genetically engineered from human protein.
 It works by blocking T cell activation and proliferation by binding to CD2 receptors on T cells.
 This stops the T cells from releasing cytokines, which is the primary cause of the inflammation, redness, itching and flaky skin patches characteristic of psoriasis.